Pharaoh™: A New Era similar games & best alternatives

 Game with the same Survival vibe

-3"Players must manage threats like invasions and disasters to keep their city alive."
+3"Players must manage threats like floods, invasions, and resource scarcity to maintain city stability."

 "Players must manage threats like invasions and disasters to maintain city stability and growth."